Harishram18/mavenProject/README.md

-This is a demo application of maven
+This is a demo app